Channels — list view #

 Channels — table

-A count above the table tells you how many channels are registered.
+A count above the table tells you how many channels have been seen.

 ColumnWhat it shows